aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/quick-start/document-to-pdf-conversion-in-php/_index.md

 title: Document to PDF Conversion in PHP – Aspose.Words for .NET
 articleTitle: Document to PDF Conversion in PHP
 linktitle: Document to PDF Conversion in PHP
-description: "Converting documents using Aspose.Words for .NET in PHP using COM."
+description: "Converting documents using Aspose.Words for .NET in PHP using COM in C#."
 type: docs
 weight: 20
 url: /net/document-to-pdf-conversion-in-php/